UTSW-Software-Engineering-Course-2022/module_1_austinmarckx/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is where I describe the dimensionality reduction methods implemented here.
+Here we implement two non-linear dimensionality reduction methods.
+Links to the original authors are provided:
 - [TSNE](https://lvdmaaten.github.io/tsne/)
 - [GraphDR](https://github.com/jzthree/quasildr)